frovedis/frovedis/doc/tutorial/tutorial.md

 Here, the output vectors are "flattened" into a `dvector<int>`; the size of d2 is twice as large as d1.

+Please note that this member function is not vectorized.

 ### 2.4.4 filter

 You might want to select data that have some specific characteristics.